Google Adwords – Pay Per Click (PPC) for small businesses

 What are ‘organic’ search results?
 These are the results appearing in the main body, they are the legitimate results Google recommends to you.
-There are numerous ways you can climb up these rankings, but today I’m not here to talk about that.
+There are numerous ways to improve your website SEO and climb up these rankings, but today I’m not here to talk about that.

 Today, I want to talk about using paid results to get ahead!

-The results from your searcg appear at the top with the word ‘ad’ next to them – usually there are only two or three.
+The results from your searches appear at the top with the word ‘ad’ next to them – usually there are only two or three.
 These adverts change depending on many factors such as if a company is bidding more for certain keywords, location of the searcher plus of a host of other things.

 Simply put… people setup adverts to appear for certain keywords, then pay every time someone clicks on their advert and goes to their chosen landing page.
 Hence why it’s called PPC (or… Pay Per Click)!